Josh-Winter/Baseball-Website/README.md

 ### Credit
 The templates of process.php and baseball.cpp were created by my proffesor Lisa Dion.
 ### Future:
-In the future I could add more information about each team as well as clean upp the css a little.
+In the future I could add more information about each team as well as clean upp the CSS a little.
 I could also always add more Teams to select.